 WATT Global Media launched an Instagram channel to celebrate chicken and share the many experiences highlighting the world’s favorite protein.
 Everyone from foodies to industry stakeholders are encouraged to follow @celebratingchicken and submit photos of their favorite chicken meal, restaurants, clever marketing, retro signage, logos, ads, big chicken statues and more.
-Make sure to use the hashtag #celebratingchicken to have a photo featured and please follow our chicken adventures.
+Use the hashtag #celebratingchicken to have a photo featured.

 “Celebrating Chicken globally showcases the why and how of those who love chicken around world, from local restaurateurs who have created destination locations inspired by chicken to the newest of creative preparations,” said Greg Watt, president and CEO of WATT Global Media.

 Each photo featured will include poultry production, consumption and chicken facts supplied by the National Chicken Council (NCC).